dush1729/Speed-Up-GCC-Compile-Time/README.md

-# Speed-Up-GCC-Complie-Time
+# Speed-Up-GCC-Compile-Time
-Script to speed gcc complie time which uses header file bits/stdc++.h
+Script to speed gcc compile time which uses header file bits/stdc++.h

 # How to Run
 1. Copy script.sh to your C++ project directory